Post 6 of 6 on editorial accessibility: in which we give you some parting words on how everything is okay and you will do great.

 This year, I was asked to help participate with GatherContent’s Advent Calendar video series.
 My topic – editorial triggers – is small, but important, in that it affects both one-off and non-frequent content workflows while saving us the trouble of that “OMG NEED TO GET THIS DONE NOW” stress.
 Thanks to GatherContent for including me […]

-Everyone has a plan.
-Until reality sets in.
-So how do we make our dreams match up with the cold realization of a content management system integration?
-It’s called “reification,” and it’s the act of making something real.
-This transcript is loosely based on notes from my Confab Central 2017 talk, “Making things real: Content strategy for realistic content management.”
+How do we make our web dreams match up with the cold realization of our CMS?
+This transcript is loosely based on my 2017 Confab talk, “Making things real.”

 The discussion around content strategy is framed by large examples, but it’s also the work of regional organizations, small universities, and mom and pop stores.
 How do we adapt the big concepts of content strategy to work within the constraints of a small organization?
 This transcript of my talk from Now What?
 Conference 2015 in Sioux Falls (April 30, 2015) explains more.